Coronavirus data for Leicester

 Understanding the rates of COVID-19 infection across the city is essential for us to act quickly to manage any local outbreaks.
 These charts help us understand the impact COVID-19 is having in Leicester.
 The latest numbers of positive tests, hospital admissions and deaths are shown below.

 Leicester’s seven day rate of COVID-19 positive tests per 100,000 people compared with the national rate (England).

 Click on the different rates below the chart to toggle them on/off.

-The first laboratory-confirmed positive test of COVID-19 in Leicester was on 11 March.
-The number of weekly positive tests in Leicester is shown below.
+The first laboratory-confirmed positive test of COVID-19 in Leicester was on 11 March 2020.
+The number of positive tests in the previous seven days in Leicester is shown below.

 Positive tests in the last seven days per 100,000 people by Leicester neighbourhood areas.
 There are 37 Leicester statistical neighbourhoods (known as Middle Super Output Areas).
 These areas have an average population of 8,500 people and range from 6,500 to 15,000 people.
 For areas with 0-2 weekly cases, we do not show exact counts or rates.
 This is to protect individuals' identities.

 Positive tests in different age groups

 Weekly rate of COVID-19 positive tests per 100,000 people in broad age bands: 0 to 17 year olds, 18 to 21 year olds, 22 to 59 year olds, and 60+.

 Click on the age bands below the chart to toggle them on/off.